-MacAndrews has substantial influence over our business, and their interests may differ from our interests or those of our other stockholders.
+Affiliates of MacAndrews & Forbes Incorporated (together with its affiliates "MacAndrews") has substantial influence over our business, and their interests may differ from our interests or those of our other stockholders.

 MacAndrews holds, directly or indirectly, a majority of our combined voting power.
 Due to its ownership and rights under our investor rights agreement, amended and restated certificate of incorporation and amended and restated bylaws, MacAndrews has the power to control us and our subsidiaries, including the power to: